 Side effects tend to be more severe if radiation and chemotherapy are given together.

-Learn more about Radiation Therapy.
+Learn more about Radiation Therapy, visit our website.